Extractors Guide

 Multiple Extractorsπ

-You can use multiple extractors in a single handler:
+You can use multiple extractors in a single handler.
+Theyβre executed in order from left to right:

 use serde::{Deserialize, Serialize};